Pratham-Modi/News_Pulse_Analyzer/README.md

 # 📰 News_Pulse_Analyzer

 **News_Pulse_Analyzer** is an advanced news analytics platform built with Python and Streamlit.
-It fetches news from multiple APIs, performs sentiment analysis, named entity recognition, topic modeling, trend detection, and provides an interactive AI chatbot for querying insights.
+It fetches news from multiple APIs, performs sentiment analysis, named entity recognition, topic modeling, trend detection, and provides an interactive AI chatbot for querying insights

 ---